Juniper/vmx-docker-lwaftr/README.md

 # Juniper Networks vMX lwaftr Docker Container

 The vmxlwaftr Docker Container contains everything thats required to successfully launch vMX 16.1 and newer images with a configuration file and license key.
-This document describes how that container can be built from source.
+This document describes how that Container can be built from source.
 The actual vMX images is NOT part of the Container.
 It will be loaded from the official vMX tar file placed in the local directory from where the Container is launched.

 ## Build instructions

-The Container vmxlwaftr is based on the official Ubuntu Docker 14.04.4 base container and includes the following elements:
+The Container vmxlwaftr is based on the official Ubuntu Docker 14.04.4 base Container and includes the following elements:

 * Qemu 2.4.1 with reconnect patch downloaded and built from source in qemu/
 * Snabb, downloaded and built from source in snabb/